HeyImRaph/seng4400-a2-secure-bank-messaging-system/README.md

 - **Course:** SENG4400
 - **Due Date:** 30/04/2026, 11:59am

+## How to run

+1. Click the S3 Link Provided by AWS S3 Bucket
+2. Send Message as a Customer
+3. View Messages
+    -   Either enetering a customer ID or not
+4. Reply to message as a staff
+    -   Click on message to reply to it
+5. Reload messages to see the reply

+## S3 Link (May Not Work After Submission)

 ## Architecture

 This project implements a secure messaging system between customer and bank staff using AWS